Also be sure to check out All Fluxx FAQ for more general questions. If you don’t see your question answered among these, please email us at:

 A: Yes.
 In Star Fluxx, the use of the word “beings” in that card’s instructions indicates only those cards with the Living Being icon (the brain).
 In either of the Star Trek Fluxxen, the use of the phrase “Crew Members” indicates cards with the Crew Member icon (the starfleet badge).
 In Star Trek: DS9 Fluxx, this is extended to also include Keepers with the “Visitor / Other Personnel” icon.

-A: After some discussion, we decided that Exchanging Keepers does not count as “Stealing” a Keeper.
+A: After some discussion, we decided that Exchanging Keepers or Mixing Up everyone’s Keepers does not count as “Stealing” a Keeper.

 Think of it this way: you cannot then reverse the action against your opponent.
-(What would that mean “and instead you [Exchange] one of their Keepers”? – that doesn’t really make sense.)
-So we concluded that Exchange is unstopped by It’s A Trap!
+What would that mean? “…and instead you [Exchange] one of their Keepers”? “…and instead you [Mix Up] one of their Keepers”?
+Those doesn’t really make sense.
+So we concluded that Exchange or Mix It All Up are unstopped by It’s A Trap!
 Neither would you be able to use You Can’t Take This Guy From Me (a Surprise in Firefly Fluxx which has the same trigger as It’s A Trap).